It's a lit-from-within summer.

 Ancient body care.
 Timeless beauty.

-We make the same remedies today, in small batches.
-Modern science is only beginning to understand why they work — so we keep to the whole plant, the way the monastics did.
+We use the same plant remedies today.
+Modern science is only beginning to understand why they work — but the monastics?
+They already knew.

 Ancient body care.
 Timeless beauty.

-We make the same remedies today, in small batches.
-Modern science is only beginning to understand why they work — so we keep to the whole plant, the way the monastics did.
+We use the same plant remedies today.
+Modern science is only beginning to understand why they work — but the monastics?
+They already knew.

 Where it began.